 The cake or sediment left over from the process is called Sakekasu.
 Sake lees (Sakekasu) are highly nutritious and can be eaten as they are or used as a raw ingredient for making Amazake (sweet sake), Shochu (Japanese distilled liquor) or for pickling vegetables.
 Otherwise, Sake lees are discarded.

 Processed Sake is in gold color, still containing tiny sediments.
 The gold Sake is filtered to produce a clear liquid, removing fine sediments and off-flavors.
 However, filtered Sake may look cloudy during storage due to changes in the proteins dissolved in Sake.
 Persimmon tannin or colloidal silica is used to remove the proteins.
 Active charcoal is also used for decoloring, flavor adjustment and control of the aging process (by removing substances that cause coloring and flavor changes).
-Unfiltered Sake is called Nigori Zake, well known for its cloudy appearance.
+Coarsely Filtered Sake is called Nigori Zake, well known for its cloudy appearance.

 Filtered Sake undergoes pasteurization at a temperature of 60-65°C (140-149°F) before storage.
 The purpose of pasteurization is to sterilize the liquid as well as to render any enzymes inactive.
 If enzymes remain active, it increases the sweetness and alters Sake aroma.
 Most Sake is pasteurized again just before bottling.
 Unpasteurized Sake is called Namazake or Nama Sake, often known as fresh Sake.